UP | HOME

 • Extract a 488.2 binary block data payload

-• split into an array
+• Split into an array

 • Binary data can be unpack'ed into native types